About Laura M. Jackson

 I am so glad you are here!

-As a mom of a dyscalculic daughter, I understand the unique and complicated challenges of raising a child with a little-known learning disability.
+Being a mom of a dyscalculic daughter gives me a unique perspective and ability to understand the challenges of raising a child with a little-known math learning disability.

-I help families get started in the right direction, equip them with the knowledge and proper gear they need, and help them navigate the ups and downs along the way.
+I help individuals and families get started in the right direction, equip them with the knowledge and supports they need, and walk with them through the ups and downs of the dyscalculia journey.

-Every family I have worked with has sought out help at various places in their journey.
-Some are just beginning with a new diagnosis, and feel overwhelmed and unsure how to sort through the noise and confusion.
-Others come after years of struggle, disappointed and feeling hopeless about methods already tried.
+Some families are just beginning with a new diagnosis, and feel overwhelmed and unsure how to sort through the noise and confusion.
+Others seek help after years of struggle, disappointed and feeling hopeless about methods already tried.

 My Dyscalculia Education: